Keeping Your Home Safe

 If you have any questions about chemicals that might pose a threat to your family, or medicine safety, call the Poison Control Center at 1-800-222-1222.

 Since carbon monoxide is colorless and has no odor, you won't know if you have a problem.
-That is why having a smoke and carbon monoxide detector in your home will help to warn you of smoke and fire before it is too late.
+Having a smoke and carbon monoxide detector in your home will help to warn you of smoke and fire before it is too late.

 Did you know?